Certifications / Cloud

 • Select community colleges offer an affordable alternative to meet the VMware classroom requirements.

-• These community college courses in high-demand and waitlists can be long.
+• These community college courses are in high demand and waitlists can be long.

 The key takeaway here is: